What are simple carbohydrates?

 Consequently, our body is satiated during more time and it is not forced by the hunger to eat more frequently.
 When not ingesting so many calories, there are less probabilities of accumulating excess fat in the organism.

-More information on complex carbohydrates and other aspects of the metabolism in the listing above.
+More information on complex carbohydrates and other aspects of the metabolism.